 Answer: Concrete scanning is any method of noninvasive scanning, such as X-ray or ground-penetrating radar (GPR), which creates an image of the area directly beneath the scanner so the viewer can see if there’s anything there and approximately how deep it is.
 Concrete scanning is commonly used to locate utilities, reinforcing and structural steel, voids, improperly consolidated concrete or asphalt, and other potential issues.

 Question: How can concrete scanning help my crew? –Lisa, Miami, FL

 Answer: If you damage a bit of rebar, this by itself is likely not a huge issue.
 Slice into a post-tension cable, drill into a gas pipe, or cut a fiber optic or electrical conduit and the results could be lethal.
-By being able to quickly and easily identify obstructions or voids in the concrete, your crew will be able to cut, drill, core, and make repairs far more efficiently, with less chance of damaging anything within the matrix.
+By being able to quickly and easily identify obstructions or voids in the concrete while GPR scanning or imaging, your crew will be able to cut, drill, core, and make repairs far more efficiently, with less chance of damaging anything within the matrix.
 This helps boost safety, speed, and accuracy, which allows you to get more done with less risk.